 AND PASS THE EXAM

-*Register for class here (use the button below) at Kenney Protective Agency BEFORE you register with the State Police to make sure there is a class available before your SORA registration expires.
-(Registration expires in 30 days)
+Register for class here (use the button below) BEFORE you register with the State Police to make sure there is a class available before your SORA registration expires.
+(Registration expires in 30 days.)

 GET FINGERPRINTED BY THE STATE LICENSED AGENCY

 *Get your fingerprinting form from step 1 and then immediately schedule your fingerprinting appointment.

 *This also requires payment online with a credit or debit card and costs approximately $65.